jasonjoo2010/jasonjoo2010.github.io/content/2019/07/31/tbschedule.md

 # Summary
 It borns to be a light-weight and flexible scheduling and hope it could be a good choice on this.

 Thanks to the `Taobao's tbschedule`.
 Thanks to their spirit of open source.
-Thanks to Xuannan who was do most of the contribution of Taobao's tbschedule.
+Thanks to Xuannan who has done most of the contribution of Taobao's tbschedule.